 Talk To A Medical Professional

 Talk to your doctor about the symptoms you’ve faced and the stress that you might be undertaking at school or work.
 Your doctor might suggest cognitive or behavioral therapy or medication depending on the intensity and frequency of the attacks.
-In most cases, just
+In most cases, just being informed about what is going on helps get over the attacks to a large extent.

 Understand What The Root Cause Is